 So clearly some deals work and some deals don’t.
 And for a pointed view on why not, check out Wayne Wood’s scathing assessment.

 But which factors inform success?
-Co:definery has worked with a bunch of agencies in and around their M&As and a few consistencies stand-out.
+Co:definery has been a business consultant for a bunch of agencies in and around their M&As and a few consistencies stand out.